gunsugunaydin/Detailed-City-Report-Application/README.md

    google.credentials.path=/path/to/credentials.json
    server.port=8080
    ```
-5. Obtain and place Google Cloud service account credentials (`credentials.json`).
-Please don't try to use mine.
-Yes, I uploaded credentials to GitHub for reference purposes, but I intentionally included random alphanumeric values for security reasons — these are not my real credentials.
-If you want to work the application, you need to use your own credentials.
+5. Obtain and add your own Google Cloud service account credentials (`credentials.json`) to the project.
+Please note that the credentials I uploaded to GitHub are for reference purposes only and contain random alphanumeric values for security — these are not my real credentials.
+If you want the application to work properly, you need to use your own credentials

 ---